 4. Non-movement symptoms can be more troublesome than motor symptoms.

-In addition to movement symptoms, most people with PD also develop non-movement symptoms that many consider more disabling.
+In addition to movement symptoms, from tremor to balance issues, most people with PD also develop non-movement symptoms that many consider more disabling.
 They can include:

 - Cognitive changes: problems with attention, planning, language or memory